odoo/documentation/content/developer/webservices/localization.rst

 ####################################################

 .. note::

-    If you need more information about what is a fiscal position and how it works in Odoo, please refer to `How to adapt taxes to my customer status or localization <https://www.odoo.com/documentation/user/online/accounting/others/taxes/application.html>`_.
+    If you need more information about what is a fiscal position and how it works in Odoo, please refer to :doc:`../../applications/finance/accounting/others/taxes/application`.

 To create a new fiscal position, simply use the ``account.fiscal.position.template`` model: